-City of Paro-Thimphu © Tino Imsirovic, Bauhaus Earth
+City of Paro-Thimphu © Tino Imsirovic, Bauhaus der Erde gGmbH

 Background

 Construction and hydropower are two of the key drivers of the nation’s economy.
-Although access to renewable energy supports Bhutan's carbon-negative status, ongoing demand in the construction sector and the use of conventional building materials could significantly increase the country’s greenhouse gas emissions in the coming years.
-The ReBuilt Project aims to advance Bhutan's traditional use of natural materials in construction while exploring regional value chains to initiate the transition towards a more circular and regenerative construction sector.
-Additionally, there is a pressing need to grow the economy and create skilled employment for Bhutan’s large youth population.
-Developing a nature-based construction industry could therefore address not only environmental goals but also social and economic priorities.
+While access to renewable energy supports Bhutan's carbon-negative status, the ongoing demand in the construction sector and the use of conventional building materials will significantly increase the country’s greenhouse gas emissions in the coming years.
+Additionally, there is an urgent need to promote economic growth and create safe, skilled employment opportunities for Bhutan's large youth population.

 Coupling Urban Growth and Nature-Based Construction in Bhutan’s Carbon-Negative Future

-Over the past two decades, Thimphu, Bhutan’s capital, has experienced significant growth, now representing about 15 per cent of the country's total population.
-This rapid urbanisation — the fastest in Southeast Asia — has placed increasing pressure on land, housing, infrastructure, and public services.
-The city's development plan projects continued growth, with the population expected to increase by tens of thousands over the next 25 years, potentially reshaping Thimphu's future.
+Over the past two decades, Thimphu, Bhutan’s capital, has experienced significant growth, now representing about 15% of the country's total population.
+This rapid urbanisation — the fastest in South Asia — has placed increasing pressure on land, housing, infrastructure, and public services.
+The city's development plan anticipates further growth, with a population increase of tens of thousands expected over the next 25 years, potentially reshaping Thimphu's future.

 Resources